 The Office of Student Affairs at Emporia State University operates to assist in resolving complaints filed against students or recognized student organizations in accordance with the Student Code of Conduct.
 The Code outlines the basic standards to which all students must abide while attending Emporia State University, and is published in its entirety on this website, and upon request from the Office of Student Affairs.

-To view the Student Code of Conduct
+View a PDF of the Student Code of Conduct.

 Student Conduct Officer Strives . . . .

 - To regard each student as an individual, deserving individual attention, consideration, and respect.

 - To consider the facts fully and carefully before resolving any alleged violation.

 - To speak candidly and honestly to each student.

 - To hold each student accountable for a standard of behavior that protects the campus community and promotes student development.